-In fact, what Alonso has shown in his coaching career lasting less than 2 years (before returning to Leverkusen in 2022, Alonso only led Real Sociedad's B team) is probably more than "doing well".
+In fact, what Alonso has shown in his coaching career that lasted less than 2 years (before returning to Leverkusen in 2022, Alonso only led Real Sociedad's B team) is probably more than "doing well".

 Xabi Alonso's mark

-Liverpool's Jurgen Klopp has called Alonso a standout among a new generation of managers who can make a difference.
-That's why Liverpool are keen to sign the former Anfield midfielder to succeed Klopp, while Bayern Munich are also targeting their former man to replace Thomas Tuchel.
-Real Madrid could also join the fray.
+Liverpool's Jurgen Klopp has called Alonso one of the standout performers in a new generation of managers who can make a difference.
+That's why Liverpool are looking to sign the former Anfield midfielder to succeed Klopp, while Bayern Munich are also eyeing their former man to replace Thomas Tuchel.
+Real Madrid could also be in the race.

 Xabi Alonso helped Bayer Leverkusen win the Bundesliga for the first time, "overthrowing" Bayern Munich's 11-year dominance in the tournament.
 (Photo: Getty Images)